lbke/research/auth.md

 Provide a comprehensive description of the most common authentication patterns for human users in full-stack web application.
 Next.js is taken as an example as it provides all relevant features (API routes, web pages, and middlewares acting as proxy) for authentication.

+## Use case

+A user access a "/private" page.
+We want to check if they are logged in and redirect them, server-side.
+This check may happen:
+- client-side

+## Non-goals
+We don't want to limit ourselves to setup server-to-server communication, or client-to-api communication.
+We also want to secure web pages.

 ## About JWT